docopt/docopt.net/dev/docs/index.md

 ### Source Generator

 **docopt.net** also comes with a [C# source generator] starting with version 0.8.0.
-The source generator generates a strong-typed class for the program arguments given its help message.
-There are two ways to invoke the source generator, by putting the help message either in an extenal text file or directly in a string constant.

-Maintaining the help text in an external file might be simpler for some projects.
 The source generator is called by the C# compiler as part of the build process.
+It generates a strong-typed class for the program arguments given its help message in one of two ways:

+- in an extenal text file.
+- directly inlined in a C# source file as a string constant.

+If the help text is large, it might be best maintained in a separate text file.
+If the program usage is very trivial with, for example, just options and arguments, it might be simplest to embed it directly into a string constant and have fewer files to maintain for a project.
+Both approaches are discussed in their respective sections next.

+#### Help in a External File

 The source generator will look for any file that is part of the project and whose name ends in `.docopt.txt` and use its content as the help message source.
 It will then generate a C# class representing the command, arguments and options found in the usage section of the help message.

 Suppose a C# project contains a text file called `Program.docopt.txt` with the following content: